 Our house is very special to us and you are welcome to be using it.
 However, we would request that you take every care of the house and the things in it so that we can keep it looking nice for ourselves and our other guests.

-Please sign our visitors’ book before leaving and report any problems immediately to me (contact details).
+Please report any problems immediately to me (contact details).

-We do not allow pets or smoking in our house.
+We allow well-behaved dogs but please do not smoke in our house.
 We appreciate your co-operation.

 Enjoy your stay.